A Bottom-Up Approach to Physician Accountability

 Play Video View Fees

-In 2012, he was profiled in the New York Times article “Could a Computer Outthink This Doctor?”
-He currently writes for the Wall Street Journal’s Health Report blog.
+In 2012 he was profiled in the New York Times in an article entitled “Could A Computer Outthink This Doctor?”
+Dr. Dhaliwal writes for the Wall Street Journal’s The Experts Health Care Report.
+He has been a podcast guest on The Curbsiders, IMreasoning, The Clinical Problem Solvers, and Explore the Space.

 How Doctors Think: Implications for Quality, Cost, and Safety.
 Health care systems need physician engagement to deliver high value care.
 In order to engage the profession and change the way physicians view their role in an organization, managers and leaders need to understand the psychological forces that govern physician behavior.
 In this talk, Dr. Dhaliwal discusses the powerful influences of social norms, uncertainty (including malpractice), and professional identity and how these forces can be leveraged to engage physicians in system-wide goals and initiatives, including the effects on healthcare reform.